oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

 Additional Upgrade Steps to use python-oracledb Thin Mode
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-To use python-oracledb Thin mode, the following changes need to be made in addition to the common :ref:`commonupgrade`:
+To upgrade from cx_Oracle to python-oracledb Thin mode, the following changes need to be made in addition to the common :ref:`commonupgrade`:

 1. Remove calls to :func:`~oracledb.init_oracle_client` since this turns on python-oracledb Thick mode.